SumayyaPanju/GravityGym/testing.md

 **Solutions attempted:**
 * I thought this was caused because I moved the font awesome link icon to the bottom of the page
 * I moved it back to the top, however the problem is not resolved
-* I also cleared the cache and refreshed the browser, te problem did not resolve
+* I also cleared the cache and refreshed the browser, the problem did not resolve
 * I changed the order of internal style links and the external links of JS, Bootstrap and Fontawesome, one at a time
-* Afer each changes, the cache was cleared and browser was refreshed.
+* After each changes, the cache was cleared and browser was refreshed.
 Problem was not resolved

 |Screenshot of page when it first loads      |
 |-----------------------------------|